Borzyszkowski/AlpineLLM/README.md

 - Evaluation (offline, inference-only)

     The repository provides an evaluation program to quickly test the models.
 It allows to read the model's checkpoint and evaluate it on a desired test set.
-Please refer to the evaluation config file for more details.
+Program parameters can be specified in the evaluation config file.

     To start the evaluation, please run:
     ```
     python3 run_evaluation.py
+    ```

+- Demo application (text generation)

+    The repository provides a demo program which allows to use the language model for text generation.
+It loads the model's checkpoint and allows the user to type the input prompt for completion by the model.
+Program parameters can be specified in the demo config file.

+    To start the demo, please run:
+    ```
+    python3 run_demo.py
     ```

 ### How to run unit tests?